google/open-location-code/CONTRIBUTING.md

 The Open Location Code project hosted at GitHub requires all contributors to sign a Contributor License Agreement ([individual](https://developers.google.com/open-source/cla/individual) or [corporation](https://developers.google.com/open-source/cla/corporate)) in order to protect contributors, users and Google in issues of intellectual property.

-When you create a Pull Request a check will be run to ensure that you have signed the CLA.
+When you create a Pull Request, a check will be run to ensure that you have signed the CLA.
 Make sure that you sign the CLA with the same email address you associate with your commits (likely via the `user.email` Git config as described on GitHub's [Set up Git](https://help.github.com/articles/set-up-git/) page).

 ## Ongoing participation